saeed-rayegan/CityBEM-docs/docs/index.md

 Use the **left sidebar** to jump between modules, examples, and detailed documentation.
 Each page includes diagrams, workflows, and code snippets to help you replicate large-scale UBEM and PV simulations.

 ---

-## 📝 Citation

-If you use CityBEM in your research, please cite the papers listed in the **Publications** section.

----